jeremycline/jcline.org/_posts/2021-06-28-hdr-in-linux-p2.md

 #### Decoding, Color Space Transformations, Blending, and Encoding

 Graphics hardware typically provides hardware dedicated to efficiently decode, transform, and re-encode images.
-Encoding are decoding are done with look-up tables that approximate the smooth curve of the desired transfer function by mapping encoded values to optical values and optical values to encoded values.
+Encoding and decoding are done with look-up tables that approximate the smooth curve of the desired transfer function by mapping encoded values to optical values and optical values to encoded values.
-For historical reasons, these are referred to as the de-gamma and gamma LUTs respectively.
+For historical reasons, these are referred to as the gamma and de-gamma LUTs respectively.

 The hardware-backed look-up tables for encoding and decoding content with an